tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 # HELLO PERSON WITH RSS FEED, PLS IGNORE, THIS IS STILL A WORK IN PROGRESS

 It's that time of year again.
-Perhaps yo.
+Perhaps you already heard .
 Or maybe your weird friend's yearly pilgrimage to Seattle has been re-routed to Vancouver and you're shocked to learn they allow this kind of degeneracy in Canada too.
 Whatever the case, here's a quick guide to get up to speed.

 # The Invitees

-These teams were directly invited to TI through a new system Valve implemented this year called the *Dota Pro Circuit* or "DPC."
-Instead of the old
+These eight teams were directly invited to The International through a new system Valve implemented this year called the *Dota Pro Circuit* or '*DPC*'.
+Instead of the old, ambiguous, invitation process of 'do pretty good in the five months before TI,' teams were given a new, clearer, invitation process of 'do pretty good in the five months before TI and don't you dare mess with your roster.'

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/vpbanner.png" alt="Banner"></p>
 <h2 style="margin: 0px;">Virtus.pro</h2>
 <hr style="margin-top: 0.5em;">

 **Notable tournament placings** Just say ESL and some random city that sounds famous, but isn't really known for tourism.
 Chances are VP won something there. *"Yeah, they looked really good at ESL...
 Düsseldorf.
 I didn't watch it, though.
 Fuck Facebook."*

 **How did they qualify?** Got top 4 in seven out of the eight majors they attended and then proceeded to win half of them.

-**What can we expect?** With their 1<sup>st</sup> place DPC ranking finish, they're arguably the favorites coming into TI8.
+**What can we expect?** With their top DPC ranking finish, they're arguably the favorites coming into TI8.
 They won so many points you could theoretically buy one of their players and automatically get a spot at TI.
 Oh wait.

-**How to sound smart talking about VP** "They're going to LAKAD MATATAAAG in three... two... one..."
+**How to sound smart talking about VP** "Maybe Sansheng should've made a guide on how to deal with a chat wheel."

-**What would success look like?** Anything short of a grand finals appearance would undoubtedly be a disappointment to the team, their fans, and bracket predictions.
+**What would success look like?** Anything short of a grand finals appearance would undoubtedly be a disappointment to the team, their fans, and people hoping to get the 50 correct predictions Battle Pass achievement from VP matches.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/liquidbanner.png" alt="Banner"></p>